-Within the last 30 years, a number of excellent books, as well as numerous journal and magazine articles, have been published which deal with the 22nd and its history.
+Since the end of the War, and especially within the last 30 years, a number of excellent books, as well as numerous journal and magazine articles, have been published or re-published which deal with the 22nd and its history.

-Aside from Vanishing Footprints, recent books of note about the regiment and its soldiers are:
+Aside from Vanishing Footprints, of which there is more on another page of this website, recent books of note about the regiment and its soldiers are:

 From Vicksburg to Cedar Creek: the 22nd Iowa Infantry in the Civil War

 Historian Thomas McKenna has produced a modern regimental history, deftly summarizing the 22nd's service and struggles.